JnyJny/busylight/docs/devices/kuando.md

 #### Blinking the Light On and Off

-The packet required to make the light blink is very similar to packet for turning it on, with the addition of specifying the on and off duty cycle values in tenths of a second increments:
+The packet required to make the light blink is very similar to the packet used to turn it on.
+In addition to specifying a color, the on and off duty cycle values are given in tenths of a second increments:

 ```C
     busylight_buf_t packet;